Transitioning to Teaching Language Online (TTLO)

 - teach K-16 critical language teachers (only Arabic, Chinese, Dari, Hindi, Korean, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu)

-- teach those languages in the United States.
+- teach those languages in the United States to US students.

 - are experienced classroom language teachers